Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Introduction

 We here focus on the modification of the double beta decay spectrum from the subsequent production of the scalar $S$ and its decay to two exotic fermions.
 The right diagram in Fig.~\ref{fig:feyndiag} represents such a portal to probe new fermions.
 In addition to this diagram, $S$ will also decay to two SM neutrinos.
 If $S$ can be produced on-shell, $m_S < Q$, the spectrum will be well approximated by the usual Majoron-like spectrum for electron kinetic energies $T = E_{e_1}^\text{kin} + E_{e_2}^\text{kin} < Q - m_S$.
 On the other hand, the finite decay width of $S$ (especially if the exotic $\chi$ particles couple strongly to $S$) and the possibility of off-shell $S$ production means that the spectrum is also modified for $T > Q - m_S$, which includes the scenario where $S$ is too heavy to be produced on-shell, $m_S > Q$.
 If the $\chi$ particles are massive but can still be produced on-shell, $m_{\chi_1} + m_{\chi_2} < Q$, we expect a distinctive kink in the spectrum.
 Searches for such exotic signatures in double beta decay are essential for advancing our understanding of neutrino properties.

-Furthermore, this exotic fermion species $\chi$ can be considered as a viable dark matter (DM) candidate owing to its stability in presence of some discrete symmetry in the framework.
+Furthermore, this exotic fermion species $\chi$ can be considered as a viable dark matter (DM) candidate \cite{Huang:2014bva}, owing to its stability in presence of some discrete symmetry in the framework.
 The interaction between active neutrinos and such light DM, their couplings with the mediator $S$ as well as their masses can be constrained by astrophysical and cosmological bounds, i.e., coming from supernova, high energy neutrino sources; cosmological constraints arising from Cosmic Microwave Background (CMB), Big Bang Nucleosynthesis (BBN), collisional damping and present-day thermal relic density for DM particles as well as the laboratory bounds considering light meson decays to exotic particles.
-For a recent comprehensive overview on these constraints, interested readers can look into Ref.~\cite{Dev:2025tdv}.
+For a recent comprehensive overview on these constraints, we refer to \cite{Dev:2025tdv}.
+The possibility of inducing double beta emission by scattering of a nucleus with the DM $\chi$ background was considered in \cite{Nozzoli:2022tov}.

 The paper is organized as follows.
-In Sec.~\ref{sec:UV}, we construct simplified models of a scalar particle couplings to neutrinos and exotic fermions.
-While not limited to such a case, we focus on scenarios where the light neutrinos are Dirac fermions and total lepton number is conserved, thus no standard $0\nu\beta\beta$ decay would be expected.
+In Sec.~\ref{sec:UV}, we construct simplified models of a scalar particle coupling to neutrinos and exotic fermions.
 In Sec.~\ref{sec:bbdecay}, we outline the calculation of the double beta decay spectrum in the models considered.
 The constraints on the light $S$ and $\chi$ particles from cosmology and astrophysics are discussed in Sec.~\ref{sec:DM}, along with an overview of the most relevant laboratory-based experimental constraints.
-Following a discussion of our statistical limit-setting approach in Sec.~\ref{sec:statistics}, we present the sensitivity of current and future experiments to select model scenarios in Sec.~\ref{sec:results}.
-We conclude our work in Sec.~\ref{sec:conclusion}.
+Following a discussion of our statistical approach in Sec.~\ref{sec:statistics}, we present the sensitivity of current and future experiments to select model scenarios in Sec.~\ref{sec:results} and we conclude in Sec.~\ref{sec:conclusion}.